Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 TNR projects are fully community volunteer projects involving regular citizens and animal welfare organizations.
 TNR volunteers trap the cats, transport them to a veterinarian or animal shelter for spaying or neutering and vaccinations, and then return them to their colonies.

 The project usually takes about a year to complete.
 During the trap-neuter-return process, volunteers provide food and water for the cats and make sure they stay healthy.
-While there’s some controversy regarding the project, it’s ultimately a net positive for the communities involved.
+While there’s some controversy regarding the project, it’s seen by many as a net positive for the communities involved.

 How Do TNR Projects Work in 7 Steps